 |Owner/Creditor||Shareholders are the Owners of the company.||Debenture holders are the creditor of the company.|

 |Right at the time of liquidation||Shareholders have the residual right at the time of liquidation.||Debenture holders have the first right on the asset of the company after repaying the statutory dues and employee payments.|

-Just like the two sides of the coin, shares and debentures have their own advantage and disadvantages.
-Shares and debentures are the most common source for raising the capital.
-Being one ownership fund and another one debt fund, corporates use both of them base on their requirement.
+Just like the two sides of the coin, shares and debentures have their advantage and disadvantages.
+They are the most common source for raising capital.
+Being one ownership fund, and another debt fund, corporates use both of them based on their requirements.

-This has been a guide to the Shares vs Debentures.
+This article has been a guide to the Shares vs. Debentures.
 Here we also discuss the top differences between Shares and Debentures along with infographics and comparison table.
 You may also have a look at the following articles –